When Do We Need LLMs? A Diagnostic for Language-Driven Bandits: Extended Related Work

 \subsection{Combining Bandits and LLMs}

-The prevalence of foundation models trained on human-generated internet data has opened new avenues for tapping into human notions of \textit{curiosity}, \textit{exploration}~\citep{zhang2024omniopenendednessmodelshuman}, and other relevant inductive biases~\citep{faldor2025omniepicopenendednessmodelshuman}.
-The growing cost of training state-of-the-art (SOTA) API-served models like GPT-4o~\citep{openai2024gpt4ocard} or even high-performing open-source models like \texttt{LLama3.1-8B}~\citep{grattafiori2024llama3herdmodels} and \texttt{Qwen2.5-7B}~\citep{qwen2025qwen25technicalreport} is increasingly prohibitive due to chip infrastructure and staffing demands~\citep{cottier2025risingcoststrainingfrontier,li2023large}.
-This naturally calls for methods that leverage the capacity of already trained models through prompting and scaffolding algorithms.~\citet{bouneffouf2025surveymultiarmedbanditsmeet} point to this by emphasizing the importance of hybrid approaches combining LLMs and numerical contextual bandits; numerical algorithms help refine prompts for LLMs whereas LLMs augment the context used by the bandits.~\citet{alamdari2024jumpstartingbanditsllmgenerated} focus on the most common use case of bandit algorithms, recommendation systems.
+The prevalence of foundation models trained on human-generated internet data has opened new avenues for tapping into inductive biases based on human notions of \textit{curiosity} and \textit{exploration}~\citep{zhang2024omniopenendednessmodelshuman, faldor2025omniepicopenendednessmodelshuman}.
+The growing cost of training state-of-the-art (SOTA) API-served models like GPT-4o~\citep{openai2024gpt4ocard} is increasingly prohibitive due to chip infrastructure and staffing demands~\citep{cottier2025risingcoststrainingfrontier,li2023large}.
+This naturally calls for methods that leverage the capacity of already trained models through prompting and scaffolding algorithms.~\citet{bouneffouf2025surveymultiarmedbanditsmeet} point to this by emphasizing the importance of hybrid approaches in which numerical algorithms help refine prompts for LLMs, which then augment the context used by the bandits.~\citet{alamdari2024jumpstartingbanditsllmgenerated} focus on using bandits for recommendation systems.
 Their setting is also limited to language-based tasks where the LLM is leveraged to generate synthetic data to warm-start the context before deployment to real target users.
+More recently, \citet{lange2025shinkaevolve} use a UCB-style bandit to adaptively select which large language model in an ensemble proposes the most effective program mutation during an evolutionary optimization loop.

+Close to our own framing is the concurrent work of \citet{gooding2025interaction}.
+Although they study LLM agents in a different setting, their vocabulary and framing were useful for articulating our experimental results in terms of embedding geometry.